Preface of Apostles

-Holy God, we bless thy Name for Herman, joyful North Star of Christ's Church, who didst bring the Good News of Christ's love to thy people in Alaska; and we pray that, following his example and admonition, we may love thee, God, above all; through Jesus Christ, who with thee and the Holy Spirit liveth and reigneth, throughout all ages.
+Holy God, we bless thy Name for thy servant Herman, who didst bring the Good News of Christ's love to thy people in Alaska; and we pray that, following his example and admonition, we may love thee above all things and in all things; through Jesus Christ, who with thee and the Holy Ghost liveth and reigneth, in glory everlasting.
 Amen.

 PRAYER (contemporary language)

-Holy God, we bless your Name for Herman, joyful North Star of Christ's Church, who brought the Good News of Christ's love to your people in Alaska; and we pray that, following his example and admonition, we may love you, God, above all; through Jesus Christ, who with you and the Holy Spirit lives and reigns, throughout all ages.
+Holy God, we bless your Name for your servant Herman, who brought the Good News of Christ's love to your people in Alaska; and we pray that, following his example and admonition, we may love you, above all things and in all things; through Jesus Christ, who with you and the Holy Spirit lives and reigns in glory everlasting.
 Amen.

 Return to Lectionary

 Last updated: 16 Sept.
 2018